West Indian cricket team in New Zealand in 2005–06: March

-Limited Overs Matches
+Limited overs matches

 Twenty20: 16 February in Auckland

 The New Zealanders won the toss, playing in the beige uniforms of the 80s, and sent the West Indies in.
 The "Windies" scored a modest 126–7 off their 20 overs, a run rate of only 6.30 an over.
 In reply, Lou Vincent scored 42 off 37, the highest score in the match.
 New Zealand looked to have the game in the bag, needing just 47 off nine overs.
 However, in the next 7 overs, Dwayne Smith and Chris Gayle had only 31 runs scored of their bowling, reducing the Black Caps to 110–8.
 New Zealand then required 17 to win off the last over and the game looked beyond them.
 A James Franklin six off the second ball changed things and off the last ball, New Zealand required 5 to win and 4 to tie with tailender Shane Bond facing.
 Bond hit a four, sending the game into a bowl off.
 The first 12 balls missed the stumps and it took two hits from last ball hero Shane Bond to break the deadlock and then a hit from Scott Styris gave New Zealand a 3–0 win in the bowl off.